carbonturtle/PHP-PayPal-IPN/README.md

 PHP-PayPal-IPN
 ==============

 **WARNING:** Version 2.5.1+ has a different namespace!
-It is now `wadeshuler\paypalipn`!
+It is now `WadeShuler\PhpPaypalIpn`!

 Forked from: https://github.com/Quixotix/PHP-PayPal-IPN/

 Forked from the great Quixotix PayPal IPN script, which is no longer maintained.
-From now on, you should use this repo instead, as I have adddressed it's issues and brought it back to life.
+From now on, you should use this repo instead, as I have adddressed its issues and brought it back to life.

 This fork fixes the known issues with the original repo, as well as updates the code according to PayPal's documentation, and today's standards.